sarahdayan/feedify/README.md

 ### Images

-The portraits I used are all free to share and licensed under Creative Commons, please visit <a href="http://demos.sarahdayan.com/feedify/#credits" target="_blank">Feedify website</a> for a complete list of their authors.
-All the other images were taken from <a href="http://unsplash.com/" target="_blank">Unsplash</a>.
+The portraits I used are all free to share and licensed under Creative Commons, they were all found on <a target="_blank" href="https://www.flickr.com/">Flickr</a>.
+All the other images were taken from <a target="_blank" href="http://unsplash.com/">Unsplash</a>.